Xmokey/urcalls-delivery-case/README.md

 ---

 ## Evidence & Artifacts
-Delivery artifacts and screenshots will be added in the `/assets` and `/docs` folders.
+Delivery artifacts and screenshots are available in the `/assets` and `/docs` folders.

 ---